xtanaa001/Xiaoqi-Homepage/content/_index.md

 I study the interplay between incentives, algorithms, and learning, with a focus on applications in networked systems.

 `In more detail`: my research focuses both on developing analytical techniques in mechanism design, online algorithms, and machine learning, and applying these techniques to application domains such as `cloud computing`, `communication networks`, and `energy systems`.
-The goal is to design economic incentives and algorithms that lead to efficient  decision-makings in networked systems - settings where  resources and services must be managed in  the face of  strategic user behaviors and incomplete future information.
+The goal is to design economic incentives and algorithms that lead to efficient  decision-makings in platforms - settings where  resources and services must be managed in  the face of  strategic user behaviors and incomplete future information.

 ---
 ## Recent Publications